-Ttereve is a handcrafted jewelry line featuring hand-selected, one-of-a-kind natural stones, mineral specimens, and semi-precious gemstones paired with brass, silver, and copper metalwork.
+Ttereve is a handcrafted jewelry line featuring hand-selected, one-of-a-kind natural stones, mineral specimens, and semi-precious gemstones paired with brass and copper metalwork.
 Produced in limited edition runs, and predominantly one-of-a-kind designs, focusing on organic and contemporary styling.

-Cassandra Hackworth is a jewelry designer, metalsmith and lapidary artist living and working in the hills of the Willamette Valley near Portland, Oregon.
+Cassandra Hackworth is a jewelry designer, metalsmith and lapidary artist living and working in the Willamette Valley near Portland, Oregon.
 A self-taught artist and avid rockhound, she shares her artistic passions by combining metal and stone into natural adornments.

 IN HER OWN WORDS